The 7 Ascensions of Praise

 Definition - Praise is extolling the virtues of God

-Definition - Worship is enjoying God’s response to your praise
+Definition - Worship is the mutual enjoyment of God’s manifested responses to your praise

 Worship is like Spiritual Intercourse between you and God